Joseph Curl specialises in commercial Chancery, with the emphasis on insolvency. He is ranked as a leading junior in both the major legal directories.

 Appeal from a bankruptcy order on the basis that an offer to compound had been unreasonably refused.
 Joseph represented the successful petitioner both at first instance and on appeal.

 Baker and another v LSREF III Wight Ltd

 BPIR 509, All ER (D) 254 (Feb)

 Application establishing that a triable issue arose in respect of an allegation that a bank had rendered itself a fiduciary for its borrowers.

 Rowbury v Official Receiver

 EWHC 2276 (Ch), BPIR 477, BPIR 500, All ER (D) 129 (Sep)

-Examined when failure to adjourn a creditors’ meeting to consider an individual voluntary arrangement will be a material irregularity.
+Examined when failure to adjourn a creditors’ meeting to consider an IVA will be a material irregularity.
 Joseph represented the successful dissentient creditors.

 Ridsdale v Bowles